jarus/flask-testing/docs/index.rst

 Using with Twill
 ----------------

-`Twill`_ is a simple language for browing the Web through a command line interface.
+`Twill`_ is a simple language for browsing the Web through a command line interface.

 ``Flask-Testing`` comes with a helper class for creating functional tests using Twill::